smarc-project/smarc_modelling/src/smarc_modelling/README.md

-# Simple SAM
+# SAM

-`SimpleSAM` provides a lightweight analytical model of the SAM AUV based on Fossen's python vehicle simulator.
+`SAM` provides a lightweight analytical model of the SAM AUV based on Fossen's python vehicle simulator.

 ## Running Things:
-To run the simulator, call `simple_sam_sim.py`.
-It instantiates a SimpleSAM object.
+To run the simulator, call `sam_sim.py`.
+It instantiates a SAM object.

 ### Set Initial Conditions